HIAS Pennsylvania celebrates immigrants as a source of vitality for our society. We are proud that our work:

 - Grow as much as funding allows to address a growing volume of callers.
 From 2014 to 2018, the number of new clients served has increased by 55 percent.

-- Serve as one of the two federally designated refugee resettlement organizations for Philadelphia.
+- Serve as one of the three federally designated refugee resettlement organizations for Philadelphia.
 From the moment refugees disembark in Philadelphia, we help them gain a foothold in American society.

 - Support special services for those immigrants who are most easily isolated and abused: children and youth, the disabled and elderly, and victims of torture, crime, trafficking and domestic violence.